Tanver-Hasan/oauth2.0-flows-/Password Reset /password_reset_options.md

 ```

-Considerations:
+* User initiates login via the application, which redirects to Auth0 (/authorize endpoint).
+* Auth0 presents the Universal Login Page, where the user clicks on "Forgot Password?".
+* User enters their email and submits the request; Auth0 triggers a password reset process.
+* Auth0 sends a password reset email with a magic link, provided the email exists in the system (prevents enumeration attacks).
+* User clicks on the password reset link, leading to the Universal Login password reset page.
+* Auth0 verifies the magic link and, if MFA is enforced, challenges the user for authentication.
+* User completes MFA (if required) and proceeds to set a new password.
+* User enters and confirms the new password, and Auth0 updates it in the identity store.
+* Auth0 displays a confirmation screen with an option to return to the login page.
+* User returns to the application login page, which redirects back to Auth0’s Universal Login.
+* User can now log in using their new password.

+**Considerations:**

-* This is feature is built into Auth0 Platfrom.
-Therefore, does not require any additional secuirty risk in the application layer
+* This feature is natively integrated into the Auth0 platform, eliminating the need for additional security measures at the application layer.
-* Does not require user to enter rember old password
+* Users can reset their password without needing to remember or enter their previous password.
+* By default, Auth0 does not send a password change confirmation email.
+However, this functionality can be implemented using a Post Password Change Action.
+See [Auth0 Documentation](https://auth0.com/docs/customize/actions/explore-triggers/password-reset-triggers/post-change-password-trigger#invalidate-the-user-s-session-in-another-system) for more details.

-### Option 2: Interactive Password Reset Flow from Profile Page of the application  via Authentication API Change Password Endpoint
+### Option 2: Interactive Password Reset Flow via Profile Page using Authentication API Change Password Endpoint

-> Add an option in the profile page for resetting the password (no inputs are required, as pwd will be set later, and email can be taken from the logged in user).
-Trigger an interactive password reset flow through the Authentication API, by making a POST call passing the email field.
-If the call is successful, the user receives a password reset email.
+Integrate a password reset option within the application's profile page, eliminating the need for user input since the email can be retrieved from the logged-in session.
+When triggered, initiate an interactive password reset flow by making a POST request to the Auth0 Authentication API Change Password endpoint, including the user's email in the request payload.
+Upon successful execution, Auth0 sends a password reset email to the user, allowing them to set a new password securely.

+The follwoing sequence diagram highligts the flow.

 ```mermaid
 sequenceDiagram
     actor User